jestjs/jest/docs/TutorialReact.md

 Don't forget to install the `babel-core` and `babel-preset-jest` packages for this example to work.

-To make this work with Jest you need to update your Jest configuration with this: `"transform": {"^.+\\.js$": "path/to/custom-preprocessor.js"}`.
+To make this work with Jest you need to update your Jest configuration with this: `"transform": {"^.+\\.js$": "path/to/custom-transformer.js"}`.

-If you'd like to build a preprocessor with babel support, you can also use babel-jest to compose one and pass in your custom configuration options:
+If you'd like to build a transformer with babel support, you can also use babel-jest to compose one and pass in your custom configuration options:

 ```javascript
 const babelJest = require('babelJest');